joshuagnes/stock_ma_tracker/README.md

 ### Display:
 - The plot is displayed using `plt.show()` and the last few rows of the data are printed to the console using `data.tail()` to check the latest moving averages.

-## How to Run the Code

-1. Install the required libraries:
-    ```bash
-    pip install pandas numpy matplotlib
-    ```

-2. Copy the code into a Python script (e.g., `moving_average_stock.py`).

-3. Run the script:
-    ```bash
-    python moving_average_stock.py
-    ```

-4. The stock price chart will be displayed, showing the 5-day and 10-day moving averages.

-## Example Output
-- A chart displaying:
-  - The stock prices over a span of 200 days.
-  - The 5-day and 10-day moving averages to show trends in price movements.

-## License
-This project is provided for educational purposes.
-Feel free to modify and use it in your own projects.